-Kick It Out, football’s equality and inclusion organisation, has published new research revealing the true extent of football-related hate crime across social media after hosting a special event unveiling the findings at Headspace in London this evening (16 April).
+Kick It Out, football’s equality and inclusion organisation, has published new research revealing the true extent of football-related hate crime across social media after hosting a special event unveiling the findings at Headspace in London yesterday (16 April).

 The research, conducted by Tempero, the world’s largest full-service social media management agency, and Brandwatch, a world leading social intelligence and analytics company, focuses on discriminatory messages directed at Premier League clubs, their fans and players.